ayo-ola0710/hng-profilecard/README.md

 # Profile Card

 A simple, responsive profile card built with HTML, CSS, and vanilla JavaScript.
-It displays an avatar, name, bio, social links, hobbies/dislikes, and a live-updating timestamp (milliseconds since Unix epoch).
+It displays an avatar, name, bio, social links, hobbies/dislikes, and a live-updating timestamp in milliseconds.
 Icons are provided via Font Awesome CDN.

 ## Features